sscollis/sanseir/README.md

 Once you have `sanseir` build, to run simply pass the input file (in FORTRAN namelist format) as an argument

+    cd yeo-etal/usa
-    sanseir.exe usa.inp
+    ../../sanseir.exe usa.inp

 This generates an ensemble of 50 runs with output files called `output.*, scaled.*, rates.*`.

 These can be plotted using `gnuplot`.
 For example, to plot the cummulative deaths

     gnuplot
     plot for [i=1:50] file=sprintf("output.%d",i) file using 1:12 w l lt 'grey' title ""